azurenoops/terraform-overlays-baseline/docs/index.md

 # Azure NoOps Terraform Baseline Guide

-Azure NoOps Terraform Baseline Guide is a collection of best practices, demos, code practices and guidelines for writing Terraform modules and compositions for Azure.
-It is designed to help you write, and using Azure NoOps Terraform modules and compositions that are easy to understand, maintain, and use.
+Azure NoOps Terraform Baseline Guide is a collection of best practices, demos, code practices and guidelines for using Azure NoOps modules and compositions for Azure.
+It is designed to help you create, and use Azure NoOps Terraform modules and compositions that help you to understand, maintain, and use.
 It is based on the [Terraform Recommended Practices](https://www.terraform.io/docs/language/best-practices/index.html) and is tailored for Azure.

 Before using Azure NoOps Terraform Baseline Guide, you should be familiar with the following pages from the official Terraform documentation: